ghc-proposals/ghc-proposals/proposals/0000-forced-class-instantiation.rst

 Unresolved Questions
 --------------------

-Is there a better syntax?
+* Is there a better syntax?

+* What happens with multiple `force instance` declarations.
+Is that unambiguous?